This post may contain affiliate links, view our disclaimer for details.

 Just remember to let them thaw and reach room temperature before serving for the best taste.
 Proper storage means your buns stay fresh and delicious!

-Helpful Tips
+Helpful Tips For Amazing Honey Buns

-- Moderate Flour Use: During the kneading process, try to avoid adding excess flour.
+- During the kneading process, try to avoid adding excess flour.
 While it might be tempting to keep adding flour to deal with a sticky dough, overdoing it will alter the flour to fat ratio.
 This imbalance can lead to denser, rather than soft and fluffy, honey buns.
 If the dough is sticky, add flour sparingly and work it in patiently.

 FAQ

-Traditional honey buns don’t have a sugar cinnamon filling like cinnamon rolls.
+Traditional honey buns donโt have a sugar cinnamon filling like cinnamon rolls.
 These homemade honey buns are filled with a honey-butter mixture and topped with a lovely honey glaze.
 The dough is flavored with cinnamon and vanilla.

-Traditional honey buns that you buy at the store contain bee’s honey which isn’t vegan-friendly.
+Traditional honey buns that you buy at the store contain beeโs honey which isnโt vegan-friendly.
 This recipe includes an easy homemade vegan honey that tastes similar to bee honey.
 This honey bun recipe is also made without dairy and eggs making it completely vegan-friendly!

 Yes!
 You can cook this recipe in the air fryer.
 It’s a great way to use less oil and still get a slightly crispy exterior.
 I also think air frying these buns is much easier than deep frying.